Editor’s Note: This blog post has been updated in September 2021.

 The digital learning experience now comprises comprehensive learning initiatives that are based on fundamental mechanisms of human cognition.
 From training customers for better engagement to product training for sales professionals, modern L&D has become integral for companies wishing to make the most of digital assets.

-By adopting training technology, collaborative software, and self-service learning, it’s easy to transform a business towards a healthy new direction at a moment’s notice.
+By adopting training technology, collaborative software, and self-service learning, it is easy to transform a business towards a healthy new direction at a moment’s notice.
+For L&D to deliver at the pace of business, going digital is the only reliable option.

 Regardless of the size of a company, providing employees with the best possible training opportunities cannot be ignored.
 Effective L&D will help businesses grow and remain competitive in a changing market.

-Here is how an LXP can streamline organizational L&D needs:
+Here are some of the few avenues that show how an LXP can streamline organizational L&D needs:

 - Improve operational efficiencies